-Withdrawals of materials are made so that the Libraries maintain an up-to-date and inviting collection.
-Lack of demand, obsolete or erroneous information and books and materials in poor condition are the main reasons for withdrawals.
+Withdrawals of materials are made so that the Libraries can maintain an up-to-date and inviting collection.
+Lack of demand, obsolete or erroneous information, and materials in poor condition are the main reasons for withdrawals.
 Special thought will be given when considering the withdrawal of standard titles of lasting value and materials of special local interest.

-The replacement of materials is determined by demand, the number of duplicate copies, and other materials on the same subject in the collection, location of the materials elsewhere in the library system, availability for purchase and availability for interlibrary loan.
+The replacement of materials is determined by demand, the number of duplicate copies, and other materials on the same subject in the collection, location of the materials elsewhere in the library system, availability for purchase and availability for borrowing from another member of the LIC Consortium or through interlibrary loan.

 Recognizing that budget levels will vary and may require a flexible approach to the addition of new materials during each budget year, it is the stated goal of the Libraries to budget at least 10% of the total annual operating budget for the addition of new material to the collection.

-The materials budget will generally be divided between the Main Library and the Branch Library in a 2/3 – 1/3 ratio.
+The materials budget will generally be divided between the Main Library and the Barney Library in a 2/3 to 1/3 ratio.
 This division may vary by format and will be reviewed by the professional staff annually.

-General allocations of resources will be reviewed by the Libraries Executive Director with the Board annually.
+General allocations of resources will be reviewed by the Executive Director with the Board annually.

-All gifts of library materials are accepted with the understanding that if they cannot use them, the Libraries may dispose of them in any way it deems appropriate.
+All gifts of library materials are accepted with the understanding that if they cannot use them, the Libraries may dispose of them in any way they deem appropriate.
 No conditions may be imposed relating to any gift after its acceptance by the Libraries.